🎁 Order for at least 400 PLN – GET A GIFT and 25% OFF!

 • antibacterial agents (e.g., mouthwash, denture cleaning tablets)

-Also remember the cleanliness of the toothbrush itself – the moist bathroom environment promotes bacterial growth.
+Also remember to keep the toothbrush itself clean – the moist bathroom environment promotes bacterial growth.
 Some use special disinfecting holders, like ZENT® Uveo Duo, which automatically eliminate bacteria from the toothbrush using UV-C and UV-A light.

 Diet and healthy teeth